chrmorandi/yiipass/README.md

 Ideal for intranet usage for teams.
 Fast and handy access from the internet.
 It provides the following features:

 * Account credential management via web browser.
-* Assign account credentials to various users by Yii2 auth manager component.
+* Assign account credentials to various users.
 * Copy username or password fast into clipboard.
 * Responsive user interface by bootstrap frontend framework.
 * Import and export functionality via open KeePass XML format.
 Many apps and desktop programs for all operating